 Team members

 Dr. Jürgen Konczak is the primary investigator of this project.
 Other members of the interdisciplinary research team from the University of Minnesota include Dr. Stephanie Standal and Dr. Parisa Salehi from the Physical Medicine and Rehabilitation Clinic, M Health Fairview Clinics, and Surgery Center.
-Jiapeng Xu, the graduate student from HSCL complements the University of Minnesota team.
+Jiapeng Xu, a former member of the HSC Lab, complemented the University of Minnesota team.
 Other centers cooperating are the University of Calgary (Dr. Martino), and two Italian institutions – the Universita degli studi di Genova (Dr. Avanzino) and Sapienza University of Rome (Dr. Conte).

 Contact information